How to make a Pillowcase Dress (free Pillowcase Dress pattern sz 2 to 16)

 Learn How to Make a Pillowcase Dress:

-The good news is, for this tutorial, I’ve included a printable pillowcase dress pattern that you can download and print.
+The good news is, for this tutorial, there is a printable pdf pillowcase dress pattern that you can print.
 This post includes step-by-step instructions on how to sew the pillowcase dress, with photos for you to follow.

 Since Pillowcase dresses are designed to grow with the girl, the patterns tend to be “one-size-fits-all.”